eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-4.md

 Find the upstream socket associated with `conn_sock_fd` and route table and start sending the message that we received from the client.

 ::: tip NOTE
 There is a noticeable change to the `send()` function compared to the last stage.
-The drawback with the old approach will appear we are sending large amounts of data due to limitations in buffer size and network conditions.
+The drawback with the old approach will appear when we are sending large amounts of data due to limitations in buffer size and network conditions.
+We will look into this in an exercise at the end.

 The new approach allows us to handle large data by sending it in smaller chunks, and lets us handle any errors.
 :::